slowjams/AWS/Demystifying AWS.md

 172.31.48.0/20                      us-west-2d
 ```

+You can connect and peer two VPCs (e.g  connect `10.0.0.0/16` with `10.1.0.0/16`)

-## Default VPC Facts:
+## VPC Facts:

+* Minimum `28` (16 IPs), maximum `16` (65536 IPs)
-* One per region - can be deleted & recreated.
+* One default VPC (dVPC) per region - can be deleted & recreated.
 So a region in theory could have zero default VPC (if you delete it), but some AWS services assume default vpc will be present, so you should leave the default vpc active (do not delete or deactive it), but don't use default VPC for production.
-* CIDR is always `172.31.0.0/16`
+* CIDR for dVPC is always `172.31.0.0/16` which is the same for all different regions, it can contain upto  **16** subnets/AZs for `/20` (like cutting an cake into multiple pieces)
-* /20 for every subnet
+* `/20` for every subnet
 * Subnets assign serivces public ip address